sendou-ink/sendou.ink/docs/tournament-creation.md

 Source bracket means a bracket where teams come from.
 Target bracket means a bracket where teams go to after first playing some other bracket.
 A bracket can be both at the same time.

+### Is follow-up bracket

+If toggled off, teams join from the sign-up.
+Turns this bracket into a source bracket.
+You can set which teams start from which bracket in the seeding page.
+Note that when this option is enabled you are creating a tournament where teams that start in separate brackets will not meet (so in essence they are separate tournaments but just happening on the same tournament page).

 ### Placements

 Placements is a comma separated list of placements.
 So e.g. the following are valid: